BSA Governance Information

 BOTANICAL SOCIETY OF AMERICA (BSA)

-For tax purposes, they are a 501©(3) organization that was originally incorporated in Connecticut – TAX ID# 62-0671591.
-Member Kent Holsinger is our agent for service in the state of Connecticut and files the incorporation renewal with the CT Secretary of State every 2 years.
+We are a 501©(3) organization that was originally incorporated in Connecticut – TAX ID# 62-0671591.
+The BSA Executive Director is our agent for service in the state of Connecticut and files the incorporation renewal with the CT Secretary of State every 2 years.
 The administrative offices of the BSA are located in St. Louis, Missouri adjacent to the Missouri Botanical Gardens (MOBOT) and MOBOT provides the site and support services to the BSA.
+BSA staff are employees of MOBOT.

 Sales tax – the BSA has no obligation to charge sales tax for internet sales.
 All internet sales across state lines are not subject to sales tax (as of now…).